Spike-Zbb/Test-Just-The-Docs-Template/docs/second-doc.md

 ---
 layout: default
-title: First Document
+title: Second Document
-nav_order: 2
+nav_order: 3
 ---

-# This Is The First Document
+# This Is The Second Document

-This is the first document within the docs folder.
+This is only test

-All is *good* and **right** with the world.